DeD1rk/draft-rpki-nullscheme/draft-doesburg-sidrops-nullscheme.md

 ### Attribute Certificates

-Several other toy signature schemes exist that have some similarities to the Null Scheme, but serve a different purpose.
+Several other niche signature schemes exist that have some similarities to the Null Scheme, but serve a different purpose.
 {{RFC5755}} describes the use of 'Attribute Certificates' that can allow something other than a public key to be the subject of an X509 certificate.
 Through using the 'ObjectDigestInfo' holder type (see {{Section 7.3 of RFC5755}}) something equivalent to the Null Scheme can be achieved: the 'holder' of an Attribute Certificate is the digest of an RPKI Signed Object's payload.
 However, compared to the Null Scheme, using Attribute Certificates in place of plain X.509 EE certificates would require much more extensive changes to the RPKI specifications, making it operationally less practical to introduce.

 ### No-Signature